roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 **Scenario 1: Create CronHPA jobs when you create an application**

 In the **Scaling** section on the **Advanced** wizard page when you create an application, select **Enable** on the right side of **CronHPA** to create CronHPA jobs for the application.
-For more information about how to create an application, see [Use an image to create a stateless application](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Use an image to create a stateless application.md) or [Deploy stateful applications from images](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Use an image to create a stateful application.md).
+For more information about how to create an application, see [Deploy a stateless application from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Deploy a stateless application from an image.md) or [Deploy a stateful application from an image](/intl.en-US/User Guide for Kubernetes Clusters/Application management/Deploy a stateful application from an image.md).

 ![cronhpa](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/2431471161/p206611.png)